ahsouri/ozonerates-web/src/content/products/en/item-tropomi.md

   btnURL: "https://doi.org/10.7910/DVN/LTY8JT"
 descriptionList:
   - title: "Bias-corrected TROPOMI data"
-    subTitle: "We have meticulously corrected TROPOMI VCD biases using FTIR/MAX-DOAS observations."
+    subTitle: "We have meticulously corrected TROPOMI VCD biases using FTIR/MAX-DOAS observations (Souri et al. 2025)."
   - title: "High-spatial resolution"
     subTitle: "All aspects of the product are produced at 0.1x0.1 degrees, suitable for urban air quality tracking."
   - title: "Valuable byproducts"
-    subTitle: "In addition to PO₃ estimates, we have offered you sensitivity maps of PO3 to HCHO and NO2, and HCHO and NO2 mixing ratios near-the-surface derived from a synergy of TROPOMI and a state-of-the-art NASA's model"
+    subTitle: "In addition to PO₃ estimates, we have offered you sensitivity maps of PO₃ to HCHO and NO2, and HCHO and NO2 mixing ratios near-the-surface derived from a synergy of TROPOMI and a state-of-the-art NASA's model"
 specificationsLeft:
   - title: "Spatial Resolution"
     subTitle: "0.1x0.1 degrees (~ 10x10 km2)"